bbc/web-vitals/README.md

 ## Contributing

-Psammead is completely open source.
+Web Vitals is completely open source.
 We are grateful for any contributions, whether they be new utilities, bug fixes or general improvements.
-Please see our primary contributing guide which can be found at [the root of the Psammead repository](https://github.com/bbc/web-vitals/blob/latest/CONTRIBUTING.md).
+Please see our primary contributing guide which can be found at [the root of the Web Vitals repository](https://github.com/bbc/web-vitals/blob/latest/CONTRIBUTING.md).

 ### [Code of Conduct](https://github.com/bbc/web-vitals/blob/latest/CODE_OF_CONDUCT.md)